tothricsaj/codewar-practice/README.md

 Hello my friend,

-this repo is because of my practice coding challenge nonetheless why don't I share my solutions with you?
+this repo is because of my practice coding challenge nonetheless why wouldn't I share my solutions with you?
 Here the links are to the katas and my codes -----> :fire:

 ...and yes, this repository is merely messy and sadly I can't promise I will organize properly.
 Please, keep in your mind I have been trying :smile::duck: